ameyg11/TINDEV-WEB/README.md

 => user is seeing his own profile
         -> I think it is handled in API but .........
         -> see { ameyg11@gmail.com      pass- Ameygawade@11  }  profile

+=> just take some time and see the whole code and then start deployment
+        -> review each code